 For example: letters, mail, commerce, trade and medical supplies all went through sled dogs.
 Without these dogs, there would be no efficient way of moving around Alaska.
 In a sense, there would be no realistic way for many to live in the freezing state.

 Because Alaska is a region that requires transportation during harsh winters where blizzards are rampant, most Alaskan dogs are meant for sled-pulling.
 Even imported “non-Alaskan” dogs will have this job.
-However, that’s not to say that all Alaskan dogs do this job.

 All Alaskan Dogs